 Baby Loss Awareness Week 2021

-Baby Loss Awareness Week takes place every year on 9th – 15th October.
+Baby Loss Awareness Week takes place every year from 9th – 15th October.
 Now in its 19th year, the week aims to raise awareness about how pregnancy and baby loss affects thousands of families each year across the UK.
-It is also a opportunity to bring together bereaved parents, their families and friends, and anyone else who has been touched by lives lost during, at or soon after birth and in infancy.
+It is also an opportunity to bring together bereaved parents, their families and friends, and anyone else who has been touched by lives lost during, at or soon after birth and in infancy.

 Baby loss and wellbeing